Ketamine: History

 Ketamine was first synthesized in 1962 by Calvin L. Stevens, a professor of chemistry at Wayne State University and a Parke-Davis consultant.
 It was known by the developmental code name CI-581.
 After promising preclinical research in animals, ketamine was tested in human prisoners in 1964.
 These investigations demonstrated ketamine's short duration of action and reduced behavioral toxicity made it a favorable choice over phencyclidine (PCP) as an anesthetic.
 The researchers wanted to call the state of ketamine anesthesia "dreaming", but Parke-Davis did not approve of the name.
 Hearing about this problem and the "disconnected" appearance of treated people, Mrs. Edward F. Domino, the wife of one of the pharmacologists working on ketamine, suggested "dissociative anesthesia".
+Ketamine was first described in the literature in 1963 and its effects in humans were first described by Edward F. Domino and colleagues in 1965.

 Following FDA approval in 1970, ketamine anesthesia was first given to American soldiers during the Vietnam War.

 The discovery of antidepressive action of ketamine in 2000 has been described as the single most important advance in the treatment of depression in more than 50 years.
 It has sparked interest in NMDA receptor antagonists for depression, and has shifted the direction of antidepressant research and development.